NUMBER OF HOUSEHOLDS AND MAXIMUM OCCUPANCY RESTRICTIONS LIFTED

 Summer: Hiking forest trails, walking or cycling over 55 miles of Rec Path, mountain climbing, mountain biking, lakefront exploration, fishing, kayaking, stand up paddle-boarding, wildlife, wildflower and bird watching, photography, star gazing, scenic drives, 4-wheel driving, picnic spots, parks, outdoor art walks, golfing 5 courses, outdoor markets, outdoor amphitheater, historic sites and just enjoying the mountain and lake views.

-Winter: Skiing, snowboarding, snowshoeing, cross-country skiing, AT skiing, split-boarding, fat biking, ice climbing, traction hiking on trails, tubing, sledding, ice skating, snowmobiling, ice fishing, fly fishing, dog sledding, walking plowed rec paths, winter disc golf, playgrounds and snow-play, historical parks, birdwatching, photography, scenic drives, star gazing and simply enjoying the mountain views.
+Winter: Skiing, snowboarding, snowshoeing, cross-country skiing, AT skiing, split-boarding, fat biking, multi-use Lake Loops on Lake Dillon, ice climbing, traction hiking on trails, tubing, sledding, ice skating, snowmobiling, ice fishing, fly fishing, dog sledding, walking plowed rec paths, winter disc golf, playgrounds and snow-play, historical parks, birdwatching, photography, scenic drives, star gazing and simply enjoying the mountain views.

 COVID 19 CLEANING PROCEDURES

-We are following the Vacation Rental Management Program cleaning guidelines.
+We are still following the Vacation Rental Management Program cleaning guidelines.
 Click here to see the VRMA Cleaning Guidelines for COVID-19.
-We began these procedures in June when we reopened and we are still committed to COVID safety.
-Professional cleaners clean and disinfect all units.
+Professional housekeepers clean and disinfect all units.
 We triple sheet all comforters and blankets.
 All the linens are professionally cleaned and washed in 140 degree water.
 We inspect all units prior to arrival.
 Disinfectant and sanitizer are provided to all guests.
 Most soft items such as throws and throw pillows are put away.
 Our housekeeping teams use proper PPE.
 And all of our disinfectant is on the approved EPA list.

 RISK FREE BOOKINGS!
-FULL REFUND FOR COVID 19 CANCELLATIONS
+FULL REFUND FOR COVID CANCELLATIONS; FULL REFUND IF CANCELLED 14 DAYS PRIOR TO YOUR STAY

 SHOULD I CANCEL MY TRIP?